Gandi/hiring/en/devops-engineer.md

 ## Location

-San Francisco
+San Francisco, CA

 ## Responsibilities and desired characteristics

-You are fluent in Python, also passionate about new languages and technologies, like to design APIs, work on customer use cases and product improvements.
+You are fluent in Python, passionate about new languages and technologies, like to design APIs, work on customer use cases and product improvements.
 You probably also love low-level stuff, kernel hacking or system analysis - or you have another favorite specialty.
-You've mastered, by necessity or curiosity, some combination of puppet (which we use in production), chef, ansible, docker, fig, and friends.
+You've mastered, by necessity or curiosity, some combination of Puppet (which we use in production), Chef, Ansible, Docker, Fig, and friends.

 ## About Gandi